 What does it say about us if we do nothing?
 Those were the words that Alistair Sinclair of the Scottish Creel Fishermen’s Federation said recently referring to the tragic loss of marine ecosystems due to dredging on an industrial scale in our inshore waters often coinciding with important nursery and spawn grounds as well as vulnerable priority marine features.

+Will our politicians have the courage to do what we all know is urgent – however deep down that knowing is?
 Readers please open the link below to see the appeal to the First Minister and the suggestions outlined for the restoration of our seas.
-Sent by over 40 marine groups including Creel and dive Fishing leaders to the First Minister in response to the disgraceful vandalism of the illegal dredging incidents in Protected Areas.
+Sent by over 40 marine groups to the First Minister at Christmas time, it was triggered by the illegal vandalism within Protected Areas by scallop dredgers.

 The collective response was tremendous.
-A large group of committed people gathered from all across the coastline despite the cold, dark and late night travelling… Out of this Oban meeting on the 5th of December an astonishing group of over 40 Fishing and Community groups supported by NGOs worked collectively to write a letter to the First Minister asking for the kind of change which would turn the situation around.
+On the 5th of December, a large group of committed people gathered from far and wide, despite the cold, dark and late night travelling… to talk.
+Out of this Oban meeting an astonishing number of groups began working collectively.
+First to write a letter to the First Minister asking for the kind of change which would halt the decline.
+Over 40 signed it.

 A series of events triggered this response.
 Firstly in Wester Ross the largest flame shell bed in the world was discovered.
 This was unknown until a dredger legally ‘ploughed’ through it sending alarm bells ringing about what was being damaged.
 A few divers went to have a look.
 They found much more than they anticipated.
 A vast flame shell bed of millions of clams, the likes of which had not been found before.